 What is Dry Eye Syndrome?

-Ophthalmologists have started classifying dry eye syndrome as ocular surface disease, because we’ve learned that really dry eye is not just a lack of tears.
+Ophthalmologists have started classifying dry eye syndrome as ocular surface disease, because we’ve learned that dry eye is not just a lack of tears.
 Many patients with adequate tear production also suffer from dry eye due to a poor quality tear film on the surface of the eye.

 A greater understanding of tears has led ophthalmologists to value the fluid as the underlying stabilizer of eye health—filled with proteins and electrolytes—that can minimize the symptoms of chronic dry eye.
 When the chemical make up or production of tears becomes unbalanced, the disruption compromises the eye.